handshake/handshake.github.io/_posts/2015-07-22-tracking-values.md

 where these models appear, all of the information will be included.
 This is important because in the short term it may only require a few attributes to meet the key result, but it's very possible that tracking data will end up being used to answer questions other than the original intention.

-For this reason haveing all the data is extremely valuable, also having a complete set ensures that however an object is referenced, it can be referenced that way across multiple events.
+For this reason having all the data is extremely valuable, also having a complete set ensures that however an object is referenced, it can be referenced that way across multiple events.
 Another benefit of the getModel function is that it can take any uniquely identifiable field to generate the full set of data for tracking.
 This is useful for situations where you only have access to the id or just the uuid or just the name or email.
-Depending on where you are in your code, getting a reference to all the data points for the model may be inconvienent.
-Your tracking url can simple use Class__key=value, and the server will dig up the rest when it is recieved.
+Depending on where you are in your code, getting a reference to all the data points for the model may be inconvenient.
+Your tracking url can simple use Class__key=value, and the server will dig up the rest when it is received.